AndrewNdirangu4433/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 	make sure to save this passphrase in a secure location, you will not be able to use your keys without the passphrase SSH and RSA keys will be covered in depth in a later project.

+	2. > 1-for_best_school:

+	Write a Bash script that displays Best School 10 times.

+	Requirement:

+	You must use the for loop (while and until are forbidden)

+	3. > 2-while_best_school:

+	Write a Bash script that displays Best School 10 times.

+	Requirements:

+	You must use the while loop (for and until are forbidden)

+	3. > 3-until_best_school:

+	Write a Bash script that displays Best School 10 times.

+	Requirements:

+	You must use the until loop (for and while are forbidden

+	4. > 4-if_9_say_hi:

+	Write a Bash script that displays Best School 10 times, but for the 9th iteration, displays Best School and then Hi on a new line.

+	Requirements:

+	You must use the while loop (for and until are forbidden) You must use the if statement